 Annual maintenance of the Nature Trail includes removal of poison ivy along the trail, trimming of phragmites, tree branches, and positioning of marsh walkway pieces.

 Explore the Nature Trail:

 Venture along the .4 mile long trail (out and back) to the Osprey Blind and Barnegat Bay.
 Along the meandering trail you will come across a mix of both native and non-native vegetation.
 Some of the native shrubs and trees that you will see includes winged sumac, bayberry, beach plum, serviceberry, black cherry, red maple and red cedar.
 Some highly invasive species are: common reed and Japanese honeysuckle.
 Please stay on the trail as poison ivy grows along the edges of it.
-We are working to remove the poison ivy before the summer season gets underway.

 Click here to download a printable map of the new Nature Trail.